 Another Sprint feature is that unlimited plans offered can also be used for international text and data.
 Though the speed will reduce into 2G, still free texting and data are possible in most countries.
 This is a great deal for travelers.
 In addition, Sprint offers free HULU limited commercial plans and a free Tidal music account.
 With the unlimited Premium plan, you’ll get the perks including HULU, Lookout, Tidal, Amazon Prime and an additional 50 GB LTE hotspot.

 Pros of Choosing Sprint Network Services

-Currently, Sprint is the third top network carriers next to Verizon and AT&T. All three of these aforementioned network providers has different services to offer.
+Currently, Sprint is the third top network carriers next to Verizon and AT&T. All three of these aforementioned network providers have different services to offer.
 They all vary in price, data plans and internet access.
-So, why choose Sprint as you network provider?
+So, why choose Sprint as your network provider?
 Here are some of the advantages of using Sprint:

 Sprint offers three plan options to choose from.
 The price ranges from $50 to more than $109 monthly.
 Among the different network providers, Sprint offers the lowest price for their data plans.
 Their basic plan which costs $50 and below per month, comprises a 3G data transfer for 3 cents per KB data usage through internet access.
 Unlimited texting and calls of maximum 450 minutes every weekday and an evening unlimited calls and during weekends.